 - 1. Move the saw head to the front of the sawmill and raise the rear jacks. - 2.
-Disconnect the water hose (and fuel hose if equipped). - 3.
-Remove the water tank (and fuel tank, if equipped) from the saw head mast.
+Disconnect the water hose. - 3.
+Remove the water tank from the saw head mast.

 WARNING!
 Secure the saw head in the travel position before towing the sawmill.
 Failure to do so may result in damage to the machine.